Georgia State vs. Troy NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Georgia State and its opponents have gone over the current 49.5-point total in six of 11 games (54.5%) this season.
+- Georgia State and its opponents have gone over the current 50-point total in six of 11 games (54.5%) this season.

 Georgia State Stats and Trends

-- The Panthers have been favored by 6.5 points or more three times this season and have covered the spread in two of them.

-- Georgia State's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Georgia State's games this year have gone over the point total six times in 11 opportunities (54.5%).

-- When Georgia State puts up more than 25.1 points, it is 3-1 against the spread and 4-0 overall.
+- Georgia State is 3-1 against the spread and 4-0 overall in games when it scores more than 25.1 points.

-- In games that Georgia State totals more than 332.8 yards, the team is 6-2 against the spread and 6-2 overall.
+- Georgia State is 6-2 against the spread and 6-2 overall when the team amasses over 332.8 yards.

-- The Panthers have 13 giveaways this season, while the Trojans have 22 takeaways .
+- The Panthers have turned the ball over 13 times this season, nine fewer than the Trojans have forced (22).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.